MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-tutorial-shape-combine.md

 ---
 # Tutorial: Shape and combine data using Power Query

-With Power Query, you can connect to many different types of data sources, shape the data to meet your needs, and then create visual reports using Power BI Desktop that you can share with others. *Shaping* data means transforming the data&mdash;such as renaming columns or tables, changing text to numbers, removing rows, or setting the first row as headers.<!--You don't need both "such as" and "and so on." --> *Combining* data means connecting to two or more data sources, shaping them as needed, and then consolidating them into one useful query.
+With Power Query, you can connect to many different types of data sources, shape the data to meet your needs, and then create visual reports using Power BI Desktop that you can share with others. *Shaping* data means transforming the data&mdash;such as renaming columns or tables, changing text to numbers, removing rows, or setting the first row as headers. *Combining* data means connecting to two or more data sources, shaping them as needed, and then consolidating them into one useful query.

 In this tutorial, you'll learn to: